Sanitation worker: Bangladesh

 Bangladesh has sanitation workers in formal arrangement as well as informal arrangement (called "sweepers").
 There are an estimated 5 to 6 million sweepers in Bangladesh.
 They use only basic tools, often without PPE.
-The informal “sweepers” in Bangladesh face financial and job insecurities, discrimination, and stigmatization.
+The informal "sweepers" in Bangladesh face financial and job insecurities, discrimination, and stigmatization.
 Many live in segregated "sweeper colonies", which are often slum-like.
 They tend to be dalits (low-caste Hindus) and Christian and Muslim Bengalis.

-The permanent workers have more secure positions than the informal workers, with a guaranteed income and other benefits, such as membership in the government emptiers’ union.
+The permanent workers have more secure positions than the informal workers, with a guaranteed income and other benefits, such as membership in the government emptiers' union.

 India

-“Sanitation workers” can be used as a translation for the Hindi word "safai karamcharis".
+"Sanitation workers" can be used as a translation for the Hindi word "safai karamcharis".
 This includes "manual scavengers", but also people who work as street sweepers, are employed to clean open spaces, collect solid waste, and clean open drains and public toilets.
 Another commonly used term is "Pourakarmikas" which includes manual scavengers, sewer workers, sanitation workers.

-Sanitation workers in India are "overwhelmingly Dalits, and are in fact from ‘scavenging castes’".
+Sanitation workers in India are "overwhelmingly Dalits, and are in fact from 'scavenging castes'".
 Programs like Swachh Bharat exist to reduce caste-based discrimination in India, but so far have proven to be ineffective due to increased deaths of sanitation workers.

 An estimate in 2018 put the number of "sanitation workers" in India at 5 million (with 2 million working in high-risk conditions), and 50% of them being women.
 Typically, women are involved in the containment process since it requires fewer technical skills and a lower degree of technology, resulting in employment as school toilet and drain cleaners.

-In India the term manual scavengers is used historically for a subsection of sanitation workers.
+In India the term manual scavengers is used historically for a subset of sanitation workers.
 The official definition in Indian law is "manually cleaning, carrying, disposing of, or otherwise handling, human excreta in an insanitary latrine or in an open drain or pit".
 The practice has officially been banned since 1993 but still continues.